pb-engineer08/opengl-gui/README.md

 ##### Linkedin: https://www.linkedin.com/in/projesh-bhoumik-13b5a5128/

 #  Previous research and development
+  ▪ Performed my master's thesis with a focus on virtualization in automotive systems(ECUs) following
+    ISO 26262 functional safety requirements.

+  ▪ As an experienced Linux professional, my role also includes managing virtual environments using an
+    embedded hypervisor, for instance, Xen.

+  ▪ Providing effective solutions for resource partitioning in high computing SoC such as ARM v7
+    microprocessor.

+   ▪  I/O driver design and Implementation

-  ▪ Logging wrapper for robotic arm automation and navigation messages ▪  I/O driver design and Implementation
+   ▪ Logging wrapper for robotic arm automation and navigation messages

    ▪ Research on the selection and comparison of open-source C/C++ mathematical libraries

    ▪ Research in OpenMP parallel and thread computing library, Intel C++ compiler to gain more experience in analyzing how fast embedded devices can digitize signal data

    ▪ Research in Automatic visual inspection and tests of waveforms chart display using AI methods

    ▪ Active safety application using lidar sensor

   ▪ Image classification based on Convolutional Neural Networks